I’ve had a passion for writing for as long as I can remember, but for some reason I have never pursued it seriously.

-At it’s height, http://www.worldtraveller.me.uk had 12,500 views per month and I applied and won a huge list of website awards.
+At it’s height, http://www.worldtraveller.me.uk had 12,500 views per month and I applied for and won a huge list of website awards.

 To keep that level of enthusiasm, I had to post something EVERY day, and I had to be fairly creative to keep my followers satisfied – and so the website expanded in to every walk of life.
 But remember this was a manually coded web site, originally in html (I got quite adept at writing page source code), then with a WYSIWYG compiler program called hotmetal (Whissywig – sounds like something from the Muppets Christmas Carol) and just before it’s death, I converted to Flash and used a cut down version called Swish, which was a totally different animal.

 Anyway, I digress.
 Worldtraveller ran out of steam much the same time as my company ran out of overseas work and I found myself with little to report on.
 And of course Facebook came along and what could be an easier medium to report on your daily activities?
 But not so great when you felt an essay coming along.